top of page

 What is Behavioral Risk Management?

-The workplace can be affected by many risk-enhancing behaviors and conditions such as stress, conflicts, substance abuse, political and social instability, and organizational change.
-The result of these behavioral changes can become disruptive, even dangerous, and can taint a company’s reputation.
+The workplace can be affected by many risk-enhancing behaviors and conditions such as stress, conflicts, substance abuse, and political or social instability, as well as organizational change.
+The result of these behavioral changes can become disruptive, even dangerous, and can impact a company’s performance and taint its reputation. â€‹

 Behavioral risk management is the process of analyzing, identifying, and addressing workplace behavioral issues and ensuring that the potential for damage from risk is minimized.
-Workplace behavioral issues include individual risks such as the behaviors of employees and directors, as well as organizational behavior which are collectively taken by the organization.
+Workplace behavioral issues include individual risks such as the behaviors of employees and directors, as well as organizational behaviors which are collectively taken by the organization.
 Behavioral Science Applications LLC is a behavioral risk management consultancy that helps organizations of all types and sizes anticipate and effectively respond to various behavioral challenges in the workplace.
 We are pioneers in applying a science-based human factors approach to behavioral risk management.

 Human Factors in Security, Business Continuity

-& Emergency Management
+Emergency Management

 BSA's multi-disciplinary team of advisors helps clients with analyses and insights into human behavior to facilitate effective crisis-related plans, policies, procedures, and exercises.
 By applying a multidisciplinary social science approach to understanding the diversity and complexity of human behavior, BSA can help optimize your organization's preparedness, response, and recovery capabilities.

-The Homeland Security Human Factors Institute™
+The Homeland Security Human Factors Institute

-The Homeland Security Human Factors Institute™ is dedicated to assisting professionals in security, emergency management, business continuity, and related disciplines in forming accurate behavioral assumptions about how people will most likely behave in a wide range of threat scenarios.
+The Homeland Security Human Factors Institute is dedicated to assisting professionals in security, emergency management, business continuity, and related disciplines in forming accurate behavioral assumptions about how people will most likely behave in a wide range of threat scenarios.
 This information can then be applied to policies, plans, procedures, and exercises to ensure safe, effective, and defensible strategies and tactics in preparing for, responding to, and recovering from disasters, emergencies, and acts of violence.

 The Institute offers professional development opportunities throughout the year to help maintain and mature behavioral threat assessment and management teams.
 Participants can earn certificates in Homeland Security Human Factors by participating in a series or by taking individual classes, live or on-demand.
 The dynamic online programs provide a foundation of knowledge in disaster and emergency-related behaviors, as well as addressing emerging trends and threats.

-The Center for Climate Change & Human Behavior™
+The Center for Climate Change & Human Behavior

 Climate change is the most pressing issue of our time.
 We are dedicated to helping leaders in all types of organizations understand the complex behavioral impacts of extreme heat, precipitation, and other features of climate change.
 This crisis must be on the mind of every security, emergency management, and business continuity professional.
 As the temperature rises, so does the risk of a range of adverse behaviors, including aggression and violence.
 For professionals in any discipline related to safety and security, this will be a growing concern as the planet continues to warm.